 Blockchain technology can play an important role in managing this complex multinational policy contract.

 Blockchain can create a safe and secure environment among insurer, customer, broker and banks where these stakeholders can record activities and real-time transactions in shared ledgers.
 Information on these ledgers cannot be modified and are secure from tampering or hacking.
 Final policy contract and various stages of the contract would be put on this ledger, bringing transparency.
 Every stakeholder would have access to its blockchain node and would be viewing real-time information.

 Benefits of Blockchain:

-Trust Aspect: Policy contracts hosted in the blockchain will ensure a common view of the agreed terms & conditions between insurer, insured and the broker with no provision for modifications.
+Trust Aspect: Policy contracts hosted in the blockchain will ensure a common view of the agreed terms & conditions between the insurer, insured and the broker with no provision for modifications.

 Productivity: The customer or insured would have a real-time view of his policy/claim transactions by accessing his blockchain node.
 This will allow the insurer to focus on his principal work area than interfacing with the insured or broker in gathering information or generating reports for him.
 This will potentially enable the user to highlight pain points much earlier.

-Compliance: The entire audit process will become much quicker as real-time access to data, collection of information from brokers and other third parties will become a reality.
+Compliance: The entire audit process will become much quicker as real-time access to data, a collection of information from brokers and other third parties will become a reality.
 The entire verification and validation activities of compliance will be achieved much faster.

 Payment Reconciliation: Payment information will be posted to blockchain and the blockchain itself will be able to match payment transactions in the form of ‘Not Fulfilled’, ‘Partially Fulfilled’ or ‘Fulfilled’.